VarunAtZethic/SATechnicalOnboarding/Git_Version.md

 ```
 Replace "Your Name" and "yourname@example.com" with your preferred name and email address, respectively.

-3. <u>Optional:</u> Remote Repository: If you plan to collaborate with others or host your code on a remote repository platform like GitHub or GitLab, create a new repository and obtain its URL.
+3. ***Optional:*** Remote Repository: If you plan to collaborate with others or host your code on a remote repository platform like GitHub or GitLab, create a new repository and obtain its URL.

 - **Initialize a Repository:** Open a terminal or command prompt in your project's root directory and run the following command to initialize a Git repository: